pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark LINK/Can't Charge Correctly.md

 Please make sure you're using the USB Cable (USB-A to 2 x USB-C) that comes with the Spark LINK.

 ---

 ### **Internal Information**

-The provided Y cables are currently in C to A and it is required to use our supplied cable for product charging and firmware updates.
+The provided Y cables are USB-C x 2 to USB-A and it is required to use our supplied cable for product charging and firmware updates.

 Consumers can utilize commercially available C to A cables for charging; however, firmware updates require the use of our provided cable.
-Additionally, the product currently does not support any C to C PD Charger.
+Additionally, the product currently does not support any USB-C to C PD Charger.

 ![[Pasted image 20240126151737.png]]